PrestaShop/docs/basics/installation/install-with-docker.md

 ...
 ```

-And that's it: your theme is available on the PrestaShop Docker instance, and changes made in the local directory of the theme are automatically synchronized on the PrestaShop Docker instance.
+And that's it: your theme is available on the `prestashop` Docker container, and changes made in the local directory of the theme are automatically synchronized on the `prestashop` Docker container.

 ### Complete docker-compose.yml for reference